New Starters - Induction to Reception

 We warmly welcome all of our new starter children and their families to the St Margaret't at Troy Town CofE Primary School community.

-We understand that in this exceptional year, transition into school will not take the same form as it may have done.
-We are doing our absolute best to ensure that any plans made go as far as they can to support your child to feel happy and safe when they begin their school journey.
+We are doing our absolute best to support your child to feel happy and safe when they begin their school journey.

 We aim to keep this page updated with information that we feel will be useful for you and your child.